Jasvir Singh (barrister)

 Jasvir Singh (born 1980) is a British family law barrister, media commentator and social activist.
 He is a co-founder of South Asian Heritage Month.
 Singh regularly appears in the British media to speak about the British Sikh experience and also interfaith related matters.

-He has been described as being "one of the most prominent Sikh voices in British public life".
+He has been described as being "one of the most prominent Sikh voices in British public life", as well as "one of the UK’s most influential community leaders, with a body of work that has consistently shaped national conversations around faith, equality and social cohesion."

 Career

 Jasvir Singh CBE accompanying the Mayor of London Sadiq Khan to the Golden Temple in Amritsar, India.